Code-Institute-Submissions/northernspecimens/README.md

 ## Further testing
 1. Navigation: Each navigational link directs the user to the desired page.
-For example, clicking on the Home link takes the user to the home page, clicking the about link takes the user to the about page etc.
-2. Navigation scrolling bar: Navigation bar remains fixed at the top of the page even when scrolling down.
+2. Navigation bar turns into burger button when screen size is reduced.
+On click menu links are all displayed.
+Below div moves down.
 3. Image responses: Images on all pages are fully responsive and are increased/decreased to an appropriate size and resolution across all screen sizes.
 4. Content position: All fonts, page sections, carousels, headings, sub-headings, text sections, images and order-form remain in their appropriate positions and do not over-lap eachother, their respective parent divs or misalign, regardless of screen size.
 This was achieved by clicking "Open Source" after every alteration in the CSS code and running the new code, whilst expending and shrinking the display screen.
-5. Order form: The order form on the order.html page submits to the thank.html page only when all text fields have their respective information.
+5. Port 8000 was used to check the position of divs and test functionality to interactive APIs forms, menus and media links.
+5. Order form was tested multiple times.
+The alert box is displayed with the form is submitted but only after the fields are filled in.
-6. Tested on all screen sizes, samsung galaxy s10, desktop and tablet.
+6. Tested on all screen sizes, samsung galaxy s10, desktop, tablet and multiple browsers.

 * **Unfixed Bugs:**
-1. The social media links do not seem to work on the open server, and the social media pages for this company do not exist yet.
+1. The some of the social media pages for this company do not exist yet.
-2. Sometimes the page needs to be refreshed to get the navbar to stick.
+2. The email submission is not validated as an email but will prevent form submission if the field is empty.
+3. The form submission button on the book.html page will not stay centered.

 ## Deployment